Olympics on television: 1960s

+UK coverage

-In England, Scotland, Wales and Northern Ireland, ITV covered the Summer Olympic Games in 1968, 1972, 1976 and 1980 in addition to the BBC.
-An industrial dispute prevented coverage of the 1984 Los Angeles Olympics but the Games returned to ITV screens in 1988, sharing the coverage with Channel 4 - Channel 4 showing the overnight and breakfast coverage with ITV covering the daytime action as well as broadcasting early evening highlights programmes.
+The BBC continued to cover the Olympics for the United Kingdom into the 1960s and have covered every summer and winter Olympics since.
+They were joined by ITV in 1968, in addition to also covering the Games in 1972, 1980 and 1988 alongside to the BBC.
+ITV skipped 1976 after having a suggestion for German-style alternating coverage turned down by the BBC, and an industrial dispute prevented coverage of the 1984 Los Angeles Olympics.
+The Games returned to ITV screens in 1988, sharing their coverage with Channel 4, who showed overnight and breakfast coverage with ITV covering the daytime action as well as broadcasting early evening highlights programmes.
 The 1988 Olympics were the last time that the Games have been shown on ITV with subsequent Olympic Games being shown only on the BBC.
 ITV only broadcast the Winter Olympics in 1968.

 1960 Winter Games

 CBS paid $50,000 for the right to broadcast the games in the United States, and this marked the first time the Olympic Games were televised there.
 Also, officials, unsure if a skier had missed a gate in the men's slalom, asked CBS if they could review a videotape of the race.
 This would be the impetus and inspiration for CBS to develop what would come to be known as "instant replay."